Skip to main content

 Surgeries and therapies

-As leaders in craniofacial and plastic surgery and neurosurgery, your child will benefit from the latest surgical techniques and technology.
+As leaders in craniofacial, plastic surgery, and neurosurgery, your child will benefit from the latest surgical techniques and technology.
 In many cases, we can strive to make an anomaly unnoticeable at a conversational distance, minimizing the impact on a child's function and social development.